OfficeDev/Project-Accelerator/README.md

 ### Customizing the flow
 The flow included with the Accelerator is very simple: it creates a project from a request in an _Approved_ state.
 This can be customized to support scenarios such as including steps to send a notification to Teams.
 Customizing the flow starts in the Power Platform makers portal.
-1. Open the Project for the Web Accelerator solution in make.powerapps.com
+1. Open the Project for the Web Accelerator solution in [Power Apps](https://make.powerapps.com)
 1. Look for the _When the request state is updated to Approved_ cloud flow
 ![Cloud Flow in the solution](images/cloud-flow-in-solution.png)
 1. Click on the label to open the flow in flow.microsoft.com